hill-lab-chem/InhibNet/README.md

 ## Quick Start

-If you are super impatient here is the quick start for using this app:
+If you are super impatient here is the quick start for using this app.

 Clone this repo and run the app: